Scan-dalous: Oh, it’s fine…we can just scan it!

 - What metadata is there?

 - Is it going into a fully managed EDRMS?

-- Do you have an infrastructure than store the images without it toppling over?
+- Do you have an infrastructure to store the images without them toppling over?

 - How are you scanning them?